makukha/cmsplugin-raw-html/README.md

 Django CMS plugins to insert raw HTML as top-level or nested plugin.

-This package adds a plugin named "Raw HTML" that can be inserted as a top level plugin directly into the page structure, or as a nested plugin into the Text plugin.
+This package adds a plugin named "HTML" that can be inserted as a top level plugin directly into the page structure, or as a nested plugin into the Text plugin.

 Requirements